35thelement/task_tracker/README.md

 ### Showing a User's Subordinates
 I created another function that queried the user table, given a user's id, that loads the user and all the user's direct subordinates.
 I then used this function when showing a user by calling it on  the id of the user that is going to be shown.
 This list of subordinates is then filtered to remove the original user.

+## Assigning a Subordinate to a User
+I did this through editing a user's current boss when editing a user.
+There is a dropdown populated with all other users wherein a user can choose any user's boss.

 ### Creating a Time Block
 When a user looks at a task, they can see two buttons: one to start working, and one to stop.
 When they click the start button, they store a local page variable as the starting time, which is set to the time they clicked the button.
 When a user clicks the stop button, an AJAX function sends a new time block to be added, with a start time equal to the previously stored start time and a stop time set to when  they clicked the stop button.
 When they press the stop button without pressing the start button, nothing happens.